 Section 1.
 Procedure

-Elections for all members of the Board of Directors shall be held annually, before the end of each calendar year, by vote of the eligible membership conducted in the following manner:
+Elections for all members of the Board of Directors shall be held annually, before the end of each calendar year, by vote of the members in good standing and conducted in the following manner:

-The Nominations Committee shall solicit nominations from the membership eligible candidates for each office to be filled.
-The Nominations Committee shall accept nominations only from eligible members or self-nominated.
-Any eligible member shall nominate candidates for President-elect, Secretary, and Treasurer.
-Eligible members from their regions shall nominate regional representatives.
+The Nominating Committee shall solicit nominations from the membership eligible candidates for each office to be filled.
+The Nominating Committee shall only accept self-nominations or nominations from members in good standing.
+Any member in good standing may nominate eligible candidates for President-elect, Secretary, and Treasurer.
+Members in good standing from their regions shall nominate eligible Regional Representatives.
 Candidates must be Active or Life members of the Association.

-Following the close of nominations, the Nominations Committee shall certify that all nominations received are valid, and that all nominees are willing to accept the position if elected.
+Following the close of nominations, the Nominating Committee shall certify that all nominations received are valid, and that all nominees are willing to accept the position if elected.
 A nominee may be placed on the ballot for only one position.
-If nominated for more than one position, the nominee will be allowed to select the position for which he/she will run.
+If nominated for more than one position, the nominee will be allowed to select the position for which they will run.

-The Past President shall draft an election ballot and distribute it to all eligible members in accordance with their regional affiliation.
+The Past President shall draft an election ballot and distribute it to all members in good standing in accordance with their regional affiliation.

 Ballots shall be distributed electronically.
 The closing date of elections shall be 10 days after ballots are distributed.
 Ballots shall be reported by the Past President and certified by the Board of Directors.

-The candidate for each office receiving the largest number of affirmative votes from the ballots cast by the eligible membership shall be elected.
+The candidate for each office receiving the largest number of affirmative votes from the ballots cast by the members in good standing shall be elected.
 In the event of a tie, the elected officer shall be determined by a random draw held by the President.

 Within thirty days following the close of elections, members shall be notified of election results.